-You reach Mrs Macquaries Point by following the curve of Farm Cove east of the Sydney Opera House.
-The point offers a breathtaking view of the harbour with both the Opera House and the Sydney Harbour Bridge providing the perfect backdrop for picture taking.
+You reach Mrs. Macquaries Point by following the curve of Farm Cove east of the Sydney Opera House.
+The point offers a breathtaking view of the harbor with both the Opera House and the Sydney Harbour Bridge providing the perfect backdrop for picture taking.

 This place has been made famous as a "getaway" spot for Elizabeth Henrietta Macquarie (1778-1835), wife of Lachlan Macquarie (1762-1824) who was Governor of New South Wales from 1810 to 1821.